PanGalacticTech/project_template/[2]system_specification.md

 ### Hardware Architecture & Description

 > The hardware will comprise of a single PCB to home the 2 DC/DC converter modules.
-These require local fan cooling for which +12v power and mounting holes will be provided.
+[HL.1, HL.2, HL.3] These require local fan cooling for which +12v power and mounting holes
-> 24v Power input will be via XT60 Connector mounted directly on PCB.
+> will be  provided.
+24v Power input will be via XT60 Connector mounted directly on PCB.
+[HL.7]
 >
 > MCU will be integrated to PCB with uBlox Wifi adaptor.
 MCU will take ADC readings from 2 Allegro ACS712 current sensing modules, one between the DC/DC module and the 12v bus,
 > the other between the 2nd DC/DC module and the 5v bus.
-Additionally, a voltage divider will be used with an additional ADC input to monitor the voltage of the 12v bus.
-> Input to the MCU will be protected by a 5.1v Zener diode, incase of voltage spikes greater than can be mitigated by the voltage divider.
+Additionally, a voltage divider will be used with an additional ADC input to monitor the voltage of the 12v bus.[HL.5, HL.6] Input to the MCU will be protected by a 5.1v Zener diode, incase of voltage spikes greater than can be mitigated by the voltage divider.
 >
-> The 5v Bus will be distributed to 5 USB outputs via individual high side MOSFET switches for each channel, these will be connected to digital drive pins from the MCU.
-Solder > bridges will be provided on the PCB to bypass these MOSFETs, in the case they are not required.
+> The 5v Bus will be distributed to 5 USB outputs [HL.9] via individual high side MOSFET switches for each channel, these will be connected to digital drive pins from the MCU.
+[HL.4] Solder bridges will be provided on the PCB to bypass these MOSFETs, in the case they are not required.
 > 12v bus power will be distributed to 5 XT30 connectors mounted directly on the PCB.
+[HL.8]
 >
-> Reverse voltage protection will be acheived via a P channel MOSFET at +Vcc in. [^RevVolt]
+> Reverse voltage protection will be acheived via a P channel MOSFET at +Vcc in,[HL.10] [^RevVolt] and the system will be protected from overcurrent conditions by a 20A fuse on
+> Vcc in+.
+> PCB dimensions will be 100x120mm [HL.12]

 > _Optional:_
 > The PCB will contain footprints to allow 12v outputs to be switched via additional MOSFETs, as well as solder bridges to enable the PCB to be used without.